-Specific comment on Section 46 - Clarification is needed on the "certain level of aggregation" that is possible

-- 47. The TOSSD Reporting Form (see Figure 4 below) builds on existing requirements used in the DAC-CRS statistical system23 and comprises three sections: - Section A identifies the activity: identification numbers to link different components (a loan, a guarantee, an equity stake) of an investment activity or project together, thereby facilitating database management and the tracking of project implementation over time (commitment, disbursements, etc.). - Section B requests basic data on the activity, including its title and description, recipient, modality, implementing agency (channel of delivery), SDG focus, sector of destination and whether the transaction reported is part of a broader financing arrangement (e.g. blended or project finance schemes, PPPs, etc.). - Section C groups all volume data related to the activity including commitments, gross disbursements, loan repayments, and the amount of resources mobilised from the private sector.
+- 46. Data on TOSSD resource flows (including private finance mobilised through official interventions) are reported using a single file format.
+For transparency purposes, data are reportable at the activity level, although not all data fields of the TOSSD reporting format are necessarily filled for all types of financial instruments.
+Thus, a certain level of aggregation in the information provided is possible.
+Reporting on TOSSD is done electronically, either using a spreadsheet where each column would correspond to one data field and each row to one activity, or a machine-readable format.
+[Placeholder for further clarification of the reporting format.] - 47.
+The TOSSD Reporting Form (see Figure 4 below) builds on existing requirements used in the DAC-CRS statistical system23 and comprises three sections: - Section A identifies the activity: identification numbers to link different components (a loan, a guarantee, an equity stake) of an investment activity or project together, thereby facilitating database management and the tracking of project implementation over time (commitment, disbursements, etc.). - Section B requests basic data on the activity, including its title and description, recipient, modality, implementing agency (channel of delivery), SDG focus, sector of destination and whether the transaction reported is part of a broader financing arrangement (e.g. blended or project finance schemes, PPPs, etc.). - Section C groups all volume data related to the activity including commitments, gross disbursements, loan repayments, and the amount of resources mobilised from the private sector.

-23 i.e. CRS++ item-le vel reporting and Busan-co ommon format.
+23 i.e. CRS++ item-level reporting and Busan-common format.